ruiying-ocean/blog/content/posts/2022-10-06-bayesian-analysis-mcmc/index.md

 ### Thinning/pruning

-Disregard the certain number of trials, for example, every other trial, to avoid the correlation between nearby trials.
+Disregard the certain number of trials, for example, every other trial, to avoid the autocorrelation between nearby trials.

 ### Tiny number?